 Thinking back on that time, I can only imagine what those 7-year and 8-year old bullies were exposed to at home (or elsewhere)… We are not born with hate and anger in our souls; that’s a learned behavior.
-But so many people, kids and adults alike, fear the differences, what they don’t know, instead of embracing and maybe learning something new, sharing a moment with someone different.
+But so many people, kids and adults alike, fear the differences, what they don’t know, instead of embracing new cultures and maybe learning something new, sharing a moment with someone different.

 I’ll never forget Mai-Linh.
 She moved in the middle of the school year.
 Those same bullies made fun of my 7-year-old self in plaid pants that were a bit too short for me.
 They also made fun of my inability to understand basic times tables (a left-handed kid in a logical world – took me a bit).
 The year I turned 7 was the year I learned about meanness and ignorance, and I often wished I could go back to preschool, when kids were still kind to each other, wanting connection and play time, not caring about what the other person looked like.

 I’m reminded of the 6 of Cups in the Tarot.
 It’s the joy and love of a child; creating those childhood memories we should all be allowed to experience, living life full of wonder and joy, as a child should.
 As I write this, I’m also being shown the way I see children on the other side.
 Those who have passed (in the womb or within just few years of birth) show up in my mind’s eye as a perfect ball of light.
 They come across as being “untainted” by this earthly life, exuding the Pure Love of The Universe.